 For XML configuration, we initially develop an XSD (XML Schema Definition) file that is a World Wide Web Consortium (W3C) recommendation that specifies how to formally describe the elements in an Extensible Markup Language (XML) document.
 We generate XML W3C validation routines to validate an XML instance document is properly formatted.

-We can help If you need to create or add XML document support with W3C validation capabilities to your application.
+We can help if you need to create an XSD schema document, or create/add XML document support with W3C validation schema validation to your low resource embedded or desktop application.

 For application deployment to various operating systems, we have developed formal package management installation applications for Windows platforms (Visual Studio based setup applications and InstallShield), desktop and embedded and desktop 32-bit and 64-bit Linux in the form of RPMs or DEBs.
 The installation applications provide distribution of program binaries, web content, startup and operating configuration, and automatically starts and stops requisite services or daemons.

 If you need to create a formalized deployment package for various operating systems, we have experience is this area and can help.